-Gain international work experience in any type of organization—from local schools to radio stations to hospitals.
-Many internship opportunities are available to match your interests and the Bologna study center staff is available to help you set it up.
+Gain international work experience in a number of local organizations—from local schools to cultural associations to museums.
+Many internship opportunities are available to match your interests, and the Bologna study center staff stands available to help you set it up.

 - Internships on this program are optional

-- Best suited for the year and spring terms
+- Only available for the year and spring terms

 Although there is no language requirement for this program, most internships require a basic knowledge of Italian.
 You can gain those skills through the required intensive language program (ILP) course.
 Some internships will require a more advanced level of Italian.
 The study center will be available for advice on internship opportunities.